-When it comes to securing the best tenant for your rental property, credit screening plays a huge part in determining which renters are best suited.
-However, if you’re a first-time landlord, you might not know how to start finding tenants who might be a good match for your rental.
+You want to secure the best tenant for your rental property.
+And credit screening plays a huge part in determining which renters are best suited.
+However, you might not know how to start finding tenants who are a good match for your rental.

 In this article, we’ll break down the basics of credit screening for landlords & what to know before getting started.

 What are credit screening reports for landlords?